Restore Along Part 32: Getting Ready To Paint Tulip!

 See you again next time!

 Thank you for joining us on Tulip's journey!
-We are taking a brief hiatus and will be back with the conclusion of Julia's restoration of Tulip!
+Due to unforeseen circumstances we are needing to pause this machine restore along of Julia's restoration of Tulip.